mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 The add-on submission API base URL.
 This should always be a string.
 If not specified, this will default to&nbsp;`https://addons.mozilla.org/api/v5` which is the production API.

 ::: note alert
-This option is ignored when `--use-submission-api` is used.
+This option is only used when `--use-submission-api` is used.
 See `--api-url-prefix` instead.
 :::

 Environment variable: `$WEB_EXT_AMO_BASE_URL`